ozkansari/spring-boot-samples/spring-boot-embedded-tomcat-ajponly/README.md

 # Spring Boot Embedded Tomcat With Ajp Only Connector

 Spring Boot's embedded tomcat starts with http port by default.
-You can initialize an additional ajp connector or override the default http connector explained here.
+You can initialize an additional ajp connector or override the default http connector using the configs here.

 Useful links that helps me to create this project: